freedomofkeima/messenger-maid-chan/README.md

 - `unsubscribe japanese`: Maid-chan will stop sending you random daily Kanji & Vocabulary
 - `update japanese`: Maid-chan will ask about your level preference for Kanji (N1 to N4, old test format)
 - `update name`: By default, Maid-chan will call you with `onii-chan`
-- `profile`: Do you want to know what Maid-chan knows about you?
+- `show profile`: Do you want to know what Maid-chan knows about you?
 Then, you could use this command!

 ## Priority Ideas